justinmccoy/openwhisk-cloudant-trigger/README.md

 # Troubleshooting
 Check for errors first in the OpenWhisk activation log.
 Tail the log on the command line with `wsk activation poll` or drill into details visually with the [monitoring console on Bluemix](https://console.ng.bluemix.net/openwhisk/dashboard).

-If the error is not immediately obvious, make sure you have the [latest version of the `wsk` CLI installed](https://console.ng.bluemix.net/openwhisk/learn/cli).
+If the error is not immediately obvious, make sure you have the [latest version of the `bx wsk` CLI installed](https://console.ng.bluemix.net/openwhisk/learn/cli).
 If it's older than a few weeks, download an update.
 ```bash
 wsk property get --cliversion
 ```